 Feature Film is part of The Artangel Collection.
-Since its initial presentation in 1994, it has been installed at the Mead Art Gallery, Warwick Arts Centre in 2012 and Peninsula Arts, Plymouth in 2016.
+Since its initial presentation in 1994, it has been installed at the Mead Art Gallery, Warwick Arts Centre in 2012 and Peninsula Arts, Plymouth in 2016 and Tate Modern, London in 2019.

 Gordon wants to jolt us into looking at a medium whose technological tricks have become so familiar that we no longer see how magical it really is.
 Spend an hour or so in Feature Film and I promise that you'll never take the movies for granted again. — Richard Dorment, The Daily Telegraph, 7 April 1999